 A class method is a type of method that belongs to the class and not the instance of the class.
 It is used to modify or retrieve a class variable that is shared among all objects of that class.

 Unlike instance methods, a class method only has access to class variables and not instance variables.
-Let’s modify the `Circle` class by adding a class method `set_pi`:
+Let’s modify the Circle

 class Circle: